Bathroom Partition Materials and How to Clean Them

 But how to clean bathroom partitions depends on the material of the partitions themselves.
 Varying materials will attract different types of dirt and stains, and sometimes there’s not a single solution for all kinds of partitions.

-Bathroom partitions come in several different materials that are customizable to fit your business’ aesthetic.
+Bathroom partition material options come in several different possibilities that are customizable to fit your business’ aesthetic.
 The most popular materials include the following.

 - Stainless steel: A sought-after and often costly option for bathroom stalls, stainless steel partitions are more than worth their price thanks to the fact that they’re incredibly durable and, thus, last for years when properly cared for.